mui/material-ui/docs/src/pages/customization/typography/typography.md

 {{"demo": "pages/customization/typography/TypographyVariants.js"}}

-## The default values
+## Default values

-You can explore all the default values of the typography using our [explorer](/customization/default-theme/?expend-path=$.typography) or by opening the dev tools console on this page (`window.theme.typography`).
+You can explore the default values of the typography using [the theme explorer](/customization/default-theme/?expend-path=$.typography) or by opening the dev tools console on this page (`window.theme.typography`).